-Spending time outdoors during Minnesota summers can get a bit buggy.
-Luckily, there are many ways to avoid getting bitten up in Minnesota state parks.
-Read these tips or visit a state park that has fewer bugs.
+Spending time outdoors in Minnesota summers can get a bit buggy.
+Luckily, there are many ways to avoid bug bites in Minnesota state parks!
+Check out these tips or visit one of our state parks with fewer bugs:

 Tips on how to be less attractive to bugs: